 Proper heat setting can be a challenge, especially if you’re not working with the proper tools.

 There are plenty of horror stories related to t-shirt scorching with a heat gun and avoidable burns with an iron.
 So while the suggestions above will work to a certain extent, you need to understand that getting a job done right requires the correct tools and methods.

 In your quest to find the right method for you, also remember that the complexity of your design and choosing a suitable ink type are both crucial first steps.
 How small/big is your design?
 Single or multi-colored?
 Water-based or plastisol?

 Knowing these variables will set you to employ the right tools.

 If the fade is significant or part of the design has been washed off, this means the print has been under-cured.
-Go back to the drawing board.
+Re-evaluate your curing method if this happens.